zeyad-mansour/mask-detection/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/zeyad-mansour/mask-detection-monitor)
 ![GitHub contributors](https://img.shields.io/github/contributors/zeyad-mansour/mask-detection-monitor)

-This tool provides aggregate data on the status of medical mask wearers in a populated area.

 ## Demo

 This project has been integrated into a web application found [here](https://www.zeyadmansour.com/sdm/).
 This is hosted using Apache on an Ubuntu system.